eser/scabbia2-tasks/README.md

 `scabbia myProject:myTask` command will execute your task.
 Also `scabbia help myProject:myTask` displays the help you've provided.

+You can also create your custom command line app, just refer to `vendor/bin/scabbia`.

 ### Running Tasks at Runtime

 ```php